 You can buy various types of test kit, often you mix a soil sample with water then compare a colour change to a chart, but this is a bit of a pain for taking more than a couple of samples.
 You can also use an electronic meter, which is much easier just requiring polishing and inserting into wet soil but can give wrong results if not used correctly

 Whichever kit you use, it will come with instructions and will give you a reading.
 Never make a judgement on the basis of just one test.
 You may have hit a spot particularly high or low pH.
-Take samples or test from a number of spots and this will give you a much better general view of your soil’s acidity level.
+Take samples or test from a number of spots.
+This will give you a much better general view of your soil’s acidity level.

 Types of Garden Lime